 "You're talking about the Red Arrows taking part in This Is Your Life aren't we?"
 I said.
 He admitted that he was.

-"We're planning on making the hit at Fairford on 21 July," said Tony.
-Fairford was the venue for the Royal International Air Tattoo, the biggest air show in the UK.
-"Ray will be there with his Spitfire - and so will the Red Arrows so it should be easy to arrange a surprise meeting."
+"We're planning on making the hit at Fairford on 21 July," said Tony Charles.
+(The 'hit' was the time the subject of the programme meets Michael Aspel, the programme host, for the first time.)
+Fairford was the venue for the Royal International Air Tattoo (RIAT), the biggest air show in the UK, if not Europe.
+"Ray will be there with his Spitfire - and so will the Red Arrows so it should be easy to arrange the surprise meeting."

 "I'm not sure.
 They normally record the programme as quickly as possible after the hit.
 That way the subject doesn't have time to get over the shock and change his mind, or get too used to the whole idea!
-I think Thames TV have it in mind to film the whole programme at the International Air Tattoo.
-If we did the hit here at Cranwell we would probably have to do all the filming here."
+I think Thames TV have it in mind to film the whole programme at the International Air Tattoo."

 Tony Charles became quite excited and he could wait no longer to put the revised plans to the Producer.
 He spoke to John Graham on the telephone from my office and obtained his very provisional approval for what had now become 'our' plot.
 It was early evening, much later than originally intended, when Tony Charles left Cranwell to return to London and I left for home.